IEEEBerkeley/hope-www/project.rst

    your resistors, please leave these fields blank to help us consolidate orders.*

-#.
-Send us your InstantDFM link, BOM, and desired quantity of boards.
-We will
+#. *Email us your InstantDFM link, BOM, zipped gerbers, and desired quantity of boards.* We will
    tell you if you need to make changes and how many boards we think we can provide PCBs and parts for.